Skip to main content

 I hadn’t drunk enough of my “Zucker Punch” — a $10, cherry-red mix of tequila and fruit juice, bitter and sweet in all the wrong ways — to give a proper answer.
 Which, on a meta level, was fitting for this half-ironic, half-earnest tribute to “the man, the meme, the myth,” to quote the invitation for San Francisco’s first Mark Zuckerberg-themed rave.

-Behind the dance floor, a live AI-augmented app transformed partygoers’ faces into the Meta CEO’s likeness, an immersive art experience courtesy of the Fuzzy Place artist collective.
+Behind the dance floor, a live AI-augmented app transformed partygoers’ faces into the Meta CEO’s likeness, an immersive experience courtesy of the Fuzzy Place artist collective.

-They’re not Zuck-stans, he added — “we’re poking fun at the meme … leaning into the metaverse irony.”
+They’re not Zuck-stans, he added: “We’re poking fun at the meme … leaning into the metaverse irony.”
 If people need to blow off steam, they can smack the Zuck piñata, he added.

 Three people at a party hold drinks and smile.
 One person holds a colorful, cartoonish piñata.
 The room is dimly lit with vibrant, purple lights.